 - Later got a cancer diagnosis, specifically non-Hodgkin’s lymphoma

-- Lost a loved one after a non-Hodgkin’s lymphoma’s diagnosis
+- Lost a loved one after a non-Hodgkin’s lymphoma diagnosis

-If you are considering whether you may be able to sue for cancer caused by glyphosate-based herbicide exposure, Zanes Law can review your case for free and pursue compensation on your behalf.
+If you are considering whether you may be able to sue for cancer caused by glyphosate-based herbicide exposure, the Roundup lawsuit attorneys of Zanes Law Firm can review your case for free and pursue compensation on your behalf.
 Let us review your case for you today.
 You can sign up over the phone following our initial consultation, or we can meet with you in your home or the hospital.
-Call (833) 214-0917 now to learn more.

 The outcome of your case will depend on a number of factors, including: